 Where this bike shines, however, at least for me, is in urban environments where the folding bike is really in its element and can be helpful.

-Transporting it is effortless, moreover, owing to the reduced folded size, it is also less of a hassle to park.
+Transporting it on a train, bus, or tube is effortless.
+Moreover, owing to the reduced folded size, it is also less of a hassle to park.

 If you find yourself in a particularly rough neighborhood, you can just fold it up and bring it along!